-What kind of personal info?
 Well, as the article also notes “although no financial information was stolen in the T-Mobile breach, the completeness of the data that was acquired is akin to a Lego set for an identity thief.
 The fraudsters can set up new lines of credit or file for phony tax refunds in our names, and there isn’t much we can do about it.
 The cybersecurity consultant Bryan Seely told the Seattle Times that, on a scale of one to ten, this breach rates a seven, because it included fifteen million Social Security numbers, along with names and addresses.
-‘When Target had a breach, people were reissued cards.
 You can’t reissue Socials that easily,’ he said.
 Over the weekend, the e-commerce security firm Trustev claimed that it had found data sets from the Experian hack (were already) for sale on the dark Web.”

 As the article continues (and like many reads in the New Yorker, this one is also worth your time): “Systems that genuinely protect data do exist, but more often than not companies have not made upgrades to their hardware and software infrastructures that would allow them to prevent breaches, detect them when they occur, and limit damage.
 The relevant practices might include robust data encryption; two-factor authentication for customers and employees; the virtualization of networks at all levels, including applications and data; and adequate monitoring, so that breaches can be addressed quickly.